 Ukraine reports 5,062 new coronavirus cases

-Ukraine has recorded 5,062 new coronavirus cases in the past 24 hours, bringing the total number of confirmed COVID-19 cases to 2,030,333, Health Minister Maksym Stepanov has said.
+Ukraine has registered 5,062 new coronavirus cases in the past 24 hours, bringing the total number of confirmed COVID-19 cases to 281,239, according to the interactive map of the National Security and Defense Council of Ukraine.

 As reported by Censor.NET.